learn-with-me/Software-Development-Part-5-DevOps/06-devops/kubernetes.md

 - A kube-proxy process running
 - a process like supervisord

+##### Cluster
+In Kubernetes, nodes pool together their resources to form a more powerful machine.
+When you deploy programs onto the cluster, it intelligently handles distributing work to the individual nodes for you.
+If any nodes are added or removed, the cluster will shift around work as necessary.
+It shouldn’t matter to the program, or the programmer, which individual machines are actually running the code.

+Kubernetes in production recommends atleast a three-node cluster

+##### Persistent Volumes
+Because programs running on your cluster aren’t guaranteed to run on a specific node, data can’t be saved to any arbitrary place in the file system.
+If a program tries to save data to a file for later, but is then relocated onto a new node, the file will no longer be where the program expects it to be.
+For this reason, the traditional local storage associated to each node is treated as a temporary cache to hold programs, but any data saved locally can not be expected to persist.

+To store data permanently, Kubernetes uses Persistent Volumes.
+While the CPU and RAM resources of all nodes are effectively pooled and managed by the cluster, persistent file storage is not.
+Instead, local or cloud drives can be attached to the cluster as a Persistent Volume.
+This can be thought of as plugging an external hard drive in to the cluster. `Persistent Volumes provide a file system that can be mounted to the cluster, without being associated with any particular node.`

+### Software

-##### Minikube
+##### Containers
-Tool to run K8s locally.
-A light-weight K8s implementation that creates a VM on your local machine and deploys a simple cluster containing only one node.
+Programs running on Kubernetes are packaged as Linux containers.
+Containers are a widely accepted standard, so there are already many pre-built images that can be deployed on Kubernetes.

+Containerization allows you to create self-contained Linux execution environments.
+Any program and all its dependencies can be bundled up into a single file and then shared on the internet.
+Anyone can download the container and deploy it on their infrastructure with very little setup required.

+Creating a container can be done programmatically, allowing powerful CI and CD pipelines to be formed.

+Multiple programs can be added into a single container, but you should limit yourself to one process per container if at all possible.
+It’s better to have many small containers than one large one.
+If each container has a tight focus, updates are easier to deploy and issues are easier to diagnose.

 ##### Pods
+Kubernetes doesn’t run containers directly; instead it wraps one or more containers into a higher-level structure called a pod.
+Any containers in the same pod will share the same resources and local network.
+Containers can easily communicate with other containers in the same pod as though they were on the same machine while maintaining a degree of isolation from others.

-Simples unit that you can interact with.
+Pod is a simplest unit that you can interact with.
 You can create, deploy and delete pods.
 It represents one running process on your cluster.
 If a pod dies for some reason, it will not be rescheduled.
 Always use higher-level constructs to manage and add stability to pods called controllers.

 `Don't use a pod directly.
 Use a controller instead like a deployment.`